Study of few-electron backgrounds in the LUX-ZEPLIN detector: Introduction

 Spontaneous emission of single and multi-electron (ME) pulses from high voltage grid wires is a well-documented effect \cite{tomas2018,linehanDesignProductionHigh2022,abailey}.
 The most commonly considered sources for this background are wire defects and debris on grid wires.
 To reduce the chances of debris being deposited on grid wires, extensive cleaning and dust control protocols were implemented during the fabrication and handling of LZ grids \cite{linehanDesignProductionHigh2022}.
 To counteract the presence of microscopic wire defects, the LZ TPC extraction (gate) grid was passivated with citric acid after fabrication to remove a thin surface layer and form a homogeneous oxide layer.
 Despite these precautions, intense electron emission from ``hot spots'' was occasionally observed during TPC operation even with otherwise stable high voltage conditions.
 Fowler-Nordheim (F-N) emission~\cite{Wang:1997ip} has been proposed as a possible mechanism, but observed emission behaviors are not consistent with F-N theory~\cite{abailey}.
 Namely, emission rates do not monotonically increase with grid voltages, and the electric field on the wire surfaces is not expected to reach the level required for significant F-N emission even with enhancements from defects~\cite{linehanDesignProductionHigh2022}.
 A hot spot analysis cut was used by LZ to reject data acquired when one or more significant emission centers were active~\cite{LZ_WIMPresults}.
 This work characterizes the electron emission behavior from these hot spots and also investigates new methods to tag emission pulses so these backgrounds may be rejected.
-High-voltage grids can also emit electrons as a result of radioactive decays on the grid wire surfaces, which may produce S2s containing up to thousands of electrons~\cite{linehanHighVoltage2022}; this phenomenon is not a focus of this work.
+High voltage grids can also emit electrons as a result of radioactive decays on the grid wire surfaces, which produce a continuous S2 spectrum up to thousands of electrons~\cite{linehanHighVoltage2022,akerib2026lowenergyradonbackgroundselectrode}.
+However, the low collection efficiency for electrons on the cathode grid surfaces, where most field lines divert away from the drift region, can cause high energy events to appear in the small-S2 region.
+Additionally, analysis cuts to reject non-bulk events often lose power for small S2s, and as a result, radiogenic grid backgrounds have been observed to contribute significantly to the small-S2 region~\cite{LUX_Migdal_2021,xenon1t_ebg_2021,XENONnT2026_S2Only}.

 This paper is organized into four sections.
 First, Sec.~\ref{sec:detector} describes the LZ detector and the data used in this analysis.
 Next, Sec.~\ref{sec:delay} characterizes the delayed electron background observed in LZ and examines possible emission mechanisms.
 Then, Sec.~\ref{sec:grid} studies electron emission from grid surfaces and presents a method to tag and reject such backgrounds using accompanying photon signals.
 Finally, Sec.~\ref{sec:summary} summarizes the findings of this work and discusses the implications for future low-mass dark matter searches.